cesareuseche/cooking-nana-backend/README.md

 ### /recipes

-    This could be used as GET endpoint, you will obtain a list o all recipes
+    This could be used as GET endpoint, you will obtain a list o all recipes.

+    When this endpoint is used with POST method, data should be as:

+    {
+        "description":"Description of the recipe"
+        "name":"Name of recipe"
+        "instructions":"Some instructions of how to cook"
+        "tags":"tags will help to find recipe"
+        "price":"this property could be null"
+        "img_url":"add url of recipe's image"
+    }

 ### /recipes/<int:position>